swiftlang/swift-org-website/community/_forums.md

 **[LLBuild](http://forums.swift.org/c/development/llbuild)** - For developers to discuss the implementation of the low level build system (llbuild).
 This category will accept email sent to: swift+llbuild@forums.swift.org

-**[Announcements](http://forums.swift.org/c/development/dev-announce)** - For announcements relevant to developers such as release announcments, branching, and infrastructure updates.
+**[Announcements](http://forums.swift.org/c/development/dev-announce)** - For announcements relevant to developers such as release announcements, branching, and infrastructure updates.

 **[CI Notifications](http://forums.swift.org/c/development/ci-notifications)** - Automated notifications from ci.swift.org for build and test failures.